PyAbel/PyAbel/README.rst

 Installation
 ------------

-PyAbel requires Python 2.7 or 3.5-3.7. `Numpy <http://www.numpy.org/>`_ and `Scipy <https://www.scipy.org/>`_ are also required, and Matplotlib is required to run the examples.
+PyAbel requires Python 2.7 or 3.5-3.7. `NumPy <http://www.numpy.org/>`_ and `SciPy <https://www.scipy.org/>`_ are also required, and `Matplotlib <https://matplotlib.org/>`_ is required to run the examples.
 If you don't already have Python, we recommend an "all in one" Python package such as the `Anaconda Python Distribution <https://www.continuum.io/downloads>`_, which is available for free.

 With pip
 ~~~~~~~~